RickGroenewegen/pusher/README.md

 + Install all the jars from the /jar path into your ColdFusion class path
 + Don’t forget to restart ColdFusion :)

-Installation
+Installation / usage
 =========

+### Configuration

 + Upload pusher.cfc into your webroot.
 + Edit pusher.cfc line 3 to reflect your DBMS type (‘mssql’ or ‘mysql’).
 + Edit pusher.cfc line 4 to set your datasource.
-+ Call the init() function pusher.cfc to create the neccesary database table:
++ Call the init() function to create the neccesary database table and pass the neccesary information about the certificates.
 ```cf
 <cfset pusher = createObject("component","pusher").init(
           mode = "development",